canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-The default namespace should not be used (Manual)
+The default namespace should not be used

 **Remediation:**